-Wow, Artificial Condition was a wonderful book.
+Wow.
 I love this series.
 Great main character with a dark back story and hilarious habits.
 Tight writing with fast-paced incidents and a longer narrative stretching between books.
 It’s sci-fi meets mystery meets action adventure.
 Dare I say this second book was even better than the first…

 I was already a big fan of Murderbot after reading All Systems Red.
 It’s such a brilliant concept – a security robot capable of horrifying violence who only wants to watch soap operas and avoid human contact.
 Its introversion is admirable.
 In this next entry to the Murderbot Diaries, it’s opening up a bit and becoming more human, something that it loathes.
 It tells itself that it just wants to watch feeds until the end of time, getting up to date on its stories, but in reality, it can’t handle leaving innocent humans in the lurch when it could be helping them.
 It seems as though it’s moving beyond the typical feelings of anger, frustration and annoyance – something that would make it human for sure.
 After this entry, I’m just as excited to continue reading Murderbot stories (two more entries to the series are scheduled for later this year).